-Entire JeM team involved in Pulwama attack wiped out: All this is less than 45 days
+Entire JeM team involved in Pulwama attack wiped out: All this in less than 45 days

 Islamabad, Apr 23: Pakistan on Monday took exception to Prime Minister Narendra Modi's remarks about India's nuclear capability, terming them "highly unfortunate" and said such nuclear brinksmanship should be discouraged.